Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-Looking for cute childrens aprons ideas?
+Looking for cute children’s aprons ideas?
 A kids apron pattern is a great gift idea, so easy to make and comes together in no time!
-This reversible apron pattern looks so adorable, every little girl will be excited to wear it!
+This reversible child’s apron pattern looks so adorable, every little girl will be excited to wear it!

 Since I spend a pretty good portion of my time in the kitchen, I made a couple of cute aprons for myself, a retro ruffled apron and a half apron.
-But lately Ellie showed interest in helping me with house chores, kitchen included so I thought I should motivate and stimulate her even more with a kids apron pattern!
+But lately Ellie showed interest in helping me with house chores, kitchen included so I thought I should reward and motivate her even more with a kids apron pattern!

-If you were on the lookout for a kids apron, I totally recommend this one (I know, I’m biased lol) But seriously, this girls apron pattern is not only super cute but so easy to make.
+If you were on the lookout for a kids apron, I totally recommend this reversible apron pattern (I know, I’m biased lol) But seriously, this girls apron pattern is not only super cute but so easy to make.
 And ready in less than an hour, so this kids apron pattern could be a great last minute gift idea too!

 For this project I wanted a frilly apron too, as I made my aprons in a similar way.
 So I made this reversible apron with ruffles around both pieces, top and bottom.
 I used my recently purchased ruffling foot because I wanted to test and see if it’s as amazing as I thought it would be when I decided to purchase it.
 It’s safe to say that I’m more than pleased with the decision, the ruffler helped this kids apron pattern finish a lot faster and gave it a very nice touch with all those perfectly even ruffles!
 But I’ll get to it some other time, now we need to focus on this child’s apron pattern.